Sunday, June 29, 2025

 Jimmy stood up as Rebecca accepted A.J.'s invitation.

 Suddenly, the Trumbo Kid forgot about Black Thunder...and horses altogether.
-Maybe birds, mountain lions, and bears as well.
+Birds, mountain lions, and bears as well.

 That was all it took.
 A.J. had done his job.

-The courtship between Rebecca and Jimmy took a back seat at times as the two were busy carving out their accomplishments one after another.
+The courtship between Rebecca and Jimmy took a back seat at times as the two worked to build their accomplishments one after another.
 In the spring of 1980, the Double J was sold, Maria and Manny settled in Green River, and continued to blossom with Maria II, as Maria's home cooking turned nationally known, while Manny turned to his real love, football, and went on to Utah State and became a star running back.

 As for Jimmy and Rebecca, they were just getting started.
 The two 30-somethings -- and just barely -- were on the move, and everybody in Moab was watching.
 The Jimmy Trumbo story was just getting started.

-By the time the mid-1980s rolled around, it was evident that what Jimmy Trumbo had helped create was becoming too much.
+By the mid-1980s, it was evident that what Jimmy Trumbo had helped create was becoming too much.
 There was very little time to chase after the bald eagles.
-Suddenly, parking spaces for locals began to disappear, and more motels appeared; the once comfortable spot to enjoy biscuits and gravy was slowly transformed into an establishment with entrees never seen before by any of the local residents.
+Suddenly, parking spaces for locals began to disappear, and more motels appeared; the once comfortable spot to enjoy biscuits and gravy was slowly transformed into establishments serving entrees never seen before by local residents.

 Was it his fault?
 Only two decades had passed since Hollywood actors walked around town as free as a bird to mingle with the locals.
 Yes, times were changing.
 The Canyons were still there, but soon to be overrun like ants trying to scurry away from an overgrown ant hill.

 Yes, Jimmy had his money in the bank.
-Money was not the problem for Jimmy, for Rebecca, and for their twin daughters, who were born in the spring of 1986.
+Money was not the problem for Jimmy, Rebecca, or their twin daughters, who were born in the spring of 1986.
 Jimmy held on to his Outriggers store and bought the gas station next to it.
-He found a four-acre property with a modest four-bedroom home, located north of Mill Creek Road, and moved his family into it.
+He found a four-acre property with a modest four-bedroom home north of Mill Creek Road and moved his family into it.

 He wasn't leaving the Canyonlands, whether it was his fault or not.